Hi, it’s Dr. Aesha. Thanks for visiting my website!

 As a relationship expert, she debunks and decodes myths about marriage that keep women singe and unhappily married and invites women to “flip the script” and create their own empowering love story.

-As a public speaker, Aesha empowers & educates audiences with her unique combination of wisdom, inspiration and song.
-A powerhouse singer, Aesha's performances have been uplifting, encouraging and inspiring audiences since she was a child.
+As a powerful speaker, Dr. Aesha empowers & educates audiences with her unique combination of wisdom, inspiration and song.
+A powerhouse singer, Aesha’s performances have been uplifting, encouraging and inspiring audiences since she was a child.

 She is happily married and lives with her husband and 2 children in California.